wuzengfu/virtual_queue_backend/README.md

 ## Instructions

+1. Clone this repository
-1. First thing you would want to do is to run
+2. First thing you would want to do is to run

     ```
     npm init
     ```

-2. Following the above diagram, we are going to start with components that do not have any arrows pointing towards them.
+3. Following the above diagram, we are going to start with components that do not have any arrows pointing towards them.
 Thus we will start with the actual `database`
-3. If you open up `docker-compose.yml`, you may see the following line:
+4. If you open up `docker-compose.yml`, you may see the following line:

     ```
     ./database/init.sql:/docker-entrypoint-initdb.d/init.sql